Tylerc1/Personal_Projects/README.md

 # Personal_Projects
-A repository for outside of school projects
+A repository for my projects